 Artist statement by Carl Pope:

-I wanted to create an artwork and a forest of signs that addressed aspects of Blackness which is a narrative thread that is weaved through every area of knowledge.
-Blackness as a metaphor is associated with African-American culture, the unconscious, negative emotions, the unknown and the unknowable, deception, duplicity, forgetfulness, denial, blind spots, confusion, etc. Blackness also corresponds to manifested forms and is feminine and magnetic in nature.
+“The Bad Air Smelled of Roses” is an ongoing writing project that creates with posters, essays and printed material a forest of referential signs about aspects of Blackness as a narrative thread that weaves through every field of knowledge and human experience.
+Blackness is associated with African-American culture, the unconscious, the hidden, the unknown and the unknowable, deception, duplicity, forgetfulness, denial, blind spots, confusion and more.
+Blackness also corresponds to manifested forms and is feminine and magnetic in nature.

 The issues surrounding police brutality, social justice and the Black Lives Matter Movement exist throughout the history of this country with slavery and Black Reconstruction.
 Now, these issues are a rallying cry for human rights all over the world.
-In examining the intertextuality of myths, historical accounts and mainstream news stories addressing militarized State power and various struggles for human freedom, I find that there are certain older stories and their narrative structures which are being retold in new stories.
-As a result, complicated, nuanced questions arise when being confronted with real-life events based on the self-replication of certain narratives and propaganda repackaged by those with cultural and political power as advertising or journalism and then disseminated as factual information by the mainstream media and academia.
+In examining the intertextuality of myths, historical accounts and mainstream news stories addressing militarized state power and the struggle for human freedom, I find that there are certain older stories being retold with these pressing issues.
+As a result, complicated, nuanced questions arise when we are confronted with real-life events concerning the replication of these narratives, repackaged and disseminated by the mainstream media and key institutions.

 Students in Bill Fick’s “Poster Design and Printing” course will complete the installation, screen-printing the posters in Pope’s style and wheat pasting them onto the Rubix.
 Pope created 22 new slogans for the students to work with and will virtually join Fick’s class to offer them support and guidance throughout the project.